MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-radio/readme.md

 If needed some [variables](./?path=/docs/css-variables--docs) are available to customize the component:

-- `--mg-input-check-size`: Define radio input size, default: `1.3rem`
+- `--mg-c-input-check-size`: Define radio input size, default: `1.3rem`

 <!-- Auto Generated Below -->